Researchers respond to the National Maternity and Neonatal Investigation report

 Recent support from the Global Challenge Research Fund has enabled us to:

 We draw on critical realist approaches, post-colonial and de-colonising theories to provide a critical analysis of the forces influencing quality, safety and experience of care, including cultural safety.
-We also use implementation science theory to inform our thinking about how to implement change, but with a strong focus on social and structural approaches which take into account the
+We also use implementation science theory to inform our thinking about how to implement change, but with a strong focus on social and structural approaches.

 This is a Horizon 2020 project funded by the European Commission.
 It aims to develop a systematic and in-depth understanding of acceptable, feasible and sustainable strategies to integrate group care into health systems for antenatal and postnatal care during the first 1000 days.
 Group care is evidence-based, transforms the delivery of maternal, new-born and child health care and reduces inequities in services utilization, improves the quality of services, and can make a positive impact on the health and wellbeing of mothers, families and children.
 It will use demonstration sites in 4 LMICs (Ghana, Suriname, South Africa, Kosovo), and 3 high-income countries (The Netherlands, Belgium, UK) in settings that serve the most vulnerable women and girls, will deliver group antenatal and postnatal care throughout the project.